Qiskit/qiskit-ibm-runtime/docs/how_to/noisy_simulators.rst

 ==================================

-This notebook shows how to setup ``ibmq_qasm_simulator`` and map a basic noise model for an an IBMQ hardware device in **Qiskit Runtime**, and use this noise model to do noisy simulations of ``QuantumCircuits`` on ``Sampler`` and ``Estimator`` to study the effects of errors which occur on real devices.
+This notebook shows how to setup ``ibmq_qasm_simulator`` and map a basic noise model for an IBM Quantum hardware device in **Qiskit Runtime**, and use this noise model to do noisy simulations of ``QuantumCircuits`` on ``Sampler`` and ``Estimator`` to study the effects of errors which occur on real devices.